turfus/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/SemioticsSemantics_Lecture/Transcripts/Prose/AIFSS-04L Semiotics and Semantics Lecture ~ Sganzerla.wav.sentences.csv_transcript.md

 [[start:4013846][end:4020806]] We could have this kind of mind in this kind of brain in this kind of environment and this kind of niche.

 1:07:00 [[start:4020918][end:4034830]] And so we can talk about the ant colony foraging algorithms that work in the desert and there might be mutual, nonexhausted, open ended change of algorithms and what works in a different setting.
-[[start:4035350][end:4072054]] And with humans we have the sophistication and the history and the scope and the scale and all of these metas and weaving with is and ought and our own forward going direction, which is really the moment where it goes from being a forensic sociology to the real time sense making and action selection based upon our cognitive models.
+[[start:4035350][end:4072054]] And with humans we have the sophistication and the history and the scope and the scale and all of these metas and weaving with is and ought and our own forward going direction, which is really the moment where it goes from being a forensic sociology to the real time sense making and action selection based upon our cognitive models
-[[start:4072182][end:4075390]] In the broader sense, which includes humans and non human agents.
+[[start:4072182][end:4075390]] in the broader sense, which includes humans and non human agents.
 [[start:4075460][end:4090820]] But it's like that's when it goes from being more than just an understanding, when that understanding translates to an action policy and they do, then it matters as much as anything does.

 1:08:13 _Lorena:_
 [[start:4093110][end:4093860]] Yeah.
-[[start:4094230][end:4105270]] One of the criticism of the active inference, I think common is like it is too general to single out specific constraints that orient action.
+[[start:4094230][end:4105270]] One of the criticism of the active inference, I think common, is like it is too general to single out specific constraints that orient action.
-[[start:4105850][end:4138442]] That's what I thought thinking about how symbols are brought about in community of language users, assuming that the symbols are not they are only meaningful throughout these histories and practices can help us to apply this type of general yeah, navigating specific, well, epistemic communities.
+[[start:4105850][end:4138442]] That's what I thought thinking about how symbols are brought about in community of language users, assuming that the symbols are not, they are only meaningful throughout these histories and practices can help us to apply this type of general story, navigating specific, well, epistemic communities.
-[[start:4138506][end:4145522]] And I think that's the work that Maho is going to bring along in terms of epistemic communities and then you single out in them.
+[[start:4138506][end:4145522]] And I think that's the work that Mahault is going to bring along in terms of epistemic communities and then you single out in them.
 [[start:4145576][end:4155430]] So you have these communities of language users in which specific practices create specific orientations.

 1:09:17 _Daniel:_